liqd/adhocracy3/src/adhocracy_core/docs/login.rst

                  'name': 'path'}],
      'status': 'error'}

-The backend responds with either response code 200 and 'status':
-'success' and 'user_path' and 'user_token', just like after a successful login request (see next section).
-This means that the user account has been activated and the user is now logged in.

 Or it responds with response code 400 and 'status': 'error'.
-The error description will be
+Usually the error description will be one of:

 * 'String does not match expected pattern' if the path doesn't start with '/activate/'